The Washington Center Internship Program

 The program costs vary, based on the length and type of the program.
 The Program and Housing Fees are listed separately, as US citizens are not required to live in the TWC accommodation.
 The listed program costs do not include airfare, meals, local transportation or spending money.

-With the exception of the Application Fee, which is paid to UCI, the program costs are all paid directly to The Washington Center.
+With the exception of the Application Fee, which is paid to UCalgary, the program costs are all paid directly to The Washington Center.

-A J-1 Visa will be required and organized through the Washington Center for in-person internships, which involves payment of a SEVIS Fee as well (required by the US Department of State).
-Please check immigration website for up to date fees.
+A J-1 Visa will be required and organized through The Washington Center for in-person internships, which involves payment of a SEVIS Fee as well (required by the US Department of State).
+Please check the immigration website for up to date fees.

-Students on the program are considered full-time University of Calgary students and as such, remain eligible for all regular UCalgary Awards and Scholarships.
-In addition, eligible students are able to apply their Student Loan funding to this program.
+Students on the program are considered full-time University of Calgary students and as such, remain eligible for all regular UCalgary awards and scholarships, as well as student loans.

 The Washington Center guarantees housing for all interns who submit their housing applications by the specified deadline.
 Due to visa restrictions students should plan to live in TWC housing.